 Things you need

-– A clean car: It’s best to work on your EOS when she’s clean and smells good –you know Eos is that hot Greek Goddess of Dawn, right ?
-Unless you are into kinky stuff.
+– A clean car: It’s best to work on your EOS when she’s clean and smells good –you know Eos is that hot Greek Goddess of Dawn, right?
 Anyway, it’s a good habit to include the roof care routine in your quarterly detailing schedule.
 I recommend to have the process takes place a few days before November and last days of April.
 If your local weather is always winter…you might’ve bought a wrong car.
 But you can still pick a sunny day to do the deed.

 – Air Can or Air Blower: You may need a can of air to blow out debris in the A-pillar drainage tubes.
 If you think long-term, buy an electric air blower because it’ll also make things easier during pollen season –you can read more about that at the end of the waterless car wash article.

 – Krytox: This is the rubber lubricant recommended by VW.
-You can find this bottle on Amazon for about the cost of 3 pizzas.
+You can find this bottle on Amazon for about the cost of 3 full-size stuffed crust pizzas.
 It’s expensive because it’s genuine.
 Mechanics at the dealership use this.

-– einszett Gummi Pflege Stift (recommended): Gummi what?
+– einszett Gummi Pflege Stift (easier on the wallet): Gummi what?
 My thought exactly when I first learned about this sorcery.
 Fortunately, there is a line of translation right under the German title –it read: “Rubber Care Stick – Cleans, conditions and protects rubber weather seals.”